Piratadevv/PortfolioA/README.md

 # My Portfolio Website

 This is my personal portfolio website, created to introduce myself.
-It showcases my journey as a student, my growing skill set, and some of the projects I've worked on.
+It showcases my journey as a student, my growing skills, and some of the projects I've worked on.

 ## About